Carol Shields: Early life and education

 Shields was born Carol Ann Warner in Oak Park, Illinois.
-She studied at Hanover College, in Indiana, where she became a member of the Alpha Delta Pi sorority.
+She studied at Hanover College, in Indiana, where she received a BA in English in 1957, and became a member of the Alpha Delta Pi sorority.
 A United Nations scholarship encouraged Shields to spend a junior year abroad 1955–1956 at the University of Exeter in England.
 Shields did post-graduate work at the University of Ottawa, where she received an MA in 1975.

 In 1955, while on British Council sponsored study week in Scotland, she met a Canadian engineering student, Donald Hugh Shields.
 The couple married in 1957 and moved to Canada, where they had a son and four daughters.
 Shields later became a Canadian citizen.

 Career

 In 1973, Shields became editorial assistant for the journal Canadian Slavonic Papers while living in Ottawa 1968–1978.
 Her first novel, Small Ceremonies, was published in 1976, followed by The Box Garden in 1977.
 That year she worked as a sessional lecturer in the English Department at the University of Ottawa.
 She taught Creative Writing at the University of British Columbia while living in Vancouver from 1978 to 1980.

 Shields' third novel, Happenstance, was published in 1980; that year, she and her husband settled in Winnipeg, Manitoba, after he was hired to teach in the University of Manitoba's Faculty of Engineering.
 It was here that Shields wrote her better-known books.

 From the fall of 1982 onward, Shields taught in the English Department at the University of Manitoba, first as an Assistant Professor (1982–1992), then as an Associate Professor (1992–1995).
 She published the novel Swann in 1987, and The Republic of Love in 1992.
 The Stone Diaries (1993) won the 1995 Pulitzer Prize for Fiction and the 1993 Governor General's Award, the only book to have ever received both awards.
 It won the U.S. National Book Critics Circle Award in 1994, and was nominated in 1993 for the Booker Prize.
 The Stone Diaries was named one of the best books of the year by Publishers Weekly.
 It was also chosen as a "Notable Book" by The New York Times Book Review, which wrote "The Stone Diaries reminds us again why literature matters."

 Shields was made Full Professor of English in 1995, and, in 1996, she became chancellor of the University of Winnipeg.